hydrusnetwork/hydrus/docs/running_from_source.md

         One user reports that Fedora might need `libxkbcommon` too.

         If you still have trouble with the default Qt6 version, try running setup_venv again and choose a different version.
 There are several to choose from, including (w)riting a custom version.
-Check the advanced requirements.txts files in `install_dir/static/requirements/advanced` for more info, and you can also work off this list: [PySide6](https://pypi.org/project/PySide6/#history)
+If you are having a lot of trouble, this list can be worth exploring: [PySide6](https://pypi.org/project/PySide6/#history)

     Run `hydrus_client.sh` to start the client.
 Don't forget to `chmod +x hydrus_client.sh` if you need it.

+    Alternately, if you want a very simple shortcut, you can call the venv directly with the python executable we just installed.
+The setup venv script may have given you an example.
+It will look something like this:

+    `/path/to/your/Hydrus/venv/bin/python /path/to/your/Hydrus/hydrus_client.py`

 === "macOS"

     Run `hydrus_client.command` to start the client.
 Don't forget to `chmod +x hydrus_client.command` and `sudo xattr -rd com.apple.quarantine hydrus_client.command` if you need it.

+    Alternately, if you want a very simple shortcut, you can call the venv directly with the python executable we just installed.
+The setup venv script may have given you an example.
+It will look something like this:

+    `/path/to/your/Hydrus/venv/bin/python /path/to/your/Hydrus/hydrus_client.py`

 The first start will take a little longer (it has to compile all the code into something your computer understands).
 Once up, it will operate just like a normal build with the same folder structure and so on.

 !!! warning "Missing a Library"